Shame.

 The War Inside You

-Here’s what’s actually happening: the younger you – the one raised on shame, fear, and other people’s rules about what makes you respectable – is battling your adult self.
-The one who knows what they want.
-The one who’s tired of pretending.
+Here is what’s actually happening: your younger self – the one raised on shame, fear, and other people’s rules about what makes you respectable – is battling your adult self.
+The adult who knows what they want.
+The adult who’s tired of pretending.

-So you sabotage.
-You cancel.
-You ghost.
+So you sabotage, and you cancel, and you ghost.
 You pay for something you immediately punish yourself for wanting.

-And you expect me – or any provider – to manage that for you.
+And you expect me to manage that for you.

 What You’re Actually Doing

 You’re not protecting yourself.
-You’re protecting the shame that’s been controlling you since your early years.
+You’re protecting the shame that’s been controlling you all these years.

 Every cancelled appointment is you choosing that old voice over your own growth.
 Every negotiation is you devaluing the very thing you claim to want.
 Every guilt-dumping message is you making your inner conflict my problem.

 You waste our time.
 You devalue our work.
-You treat us like we’re the source of your shame instead of the people offering you a way through it.
+You treat us like we’re the source of your shame instead of recognising us as the people offering you ways to work through it.

 Post-Nut Confusion (Not Clarity)